Want to work in… venues?

 Where on earth would events be without their venues?
 Nowhere, that’s where.
 We frequent a range of venues to listen, to eat, to celebrate, to socialise, to experience and to observe.
 And if you’re like me, you kind of take it for granted that when you arrive at the venue, you and your party will be taken care of and your event will run smoothly.
 But have you ever wondered what really goes on behind the scenes at a venue?
 Well, it’s time to find out.
 The next instalment of our ‘Want to work in…’ series focuses first hand on what it’s like to be an event coordinator in a venue, in this case one of the coolest and happening venues in Sydney: namely Ivy, the Merivale Group’s premier venue.

-Bonnie Kelly, now part of our CoEM family is a virtual authority on the comings and going of Ivy having worked there for a number of years in the role of coordinator for PACHA, that crazy nightclub event held at Ivy every Saturday night.
+Bonnie Kelly, previously part of the CoEM family is a virtual authority on the comings and going of Ivy having worked there for a number of years in the role of coordinator for PACHA, that crazy nightclub event held at Ivy every Saturday night.
 Let’s hear from Bonnie about what it’s really like behind the dancing girls and DJ console…

 Please give us a brief description of your role in a venue.